ABOUT COSTA RICA

 25% of the territory are protected areas, national parks and nature reserves, which preserves to a great extent the integrity of the species.

 The Costa Rican people affectionately refer to themselves as Ticos.
 This term is rooted in how they play with the Spanish language.
 On occasions, Costa Ricans have the tendency to add the suffix –tico to a certain word.
-It can be used to indicate smallness in something, but can also carry an affectionate or ‘cute’ meaning.
-It further states the point that the Costa Rican culture is one that doesn’t take itself too seriously.
-This wonderful quality lays at the root of their peaceful and kind nature.
+It can be used to indicate smallness in something, but can also carry an affectionate meaning.

-Costa Rica has a population of just under 5 million people—a little more than half the population of New York City.
+Costa Rica has a population of just over 5 million people.

-Less than 1 percent of Costa Rica’s population is of indigenous ancestry, and around 94 percent of Costa Ricans have some of primarily European heritage.
+Less than 1 percent of Costa Rica’s population is of indigenous ancestry, and around 94 percent of Costa Ricans have some European heritage.

 Costa Rica has a literacy rate of 97.8 percent, one of the highest in the world.

-Famous Costa Ricans include a Nobel Peace Prize winner (Oscar Arias), an astronaut (Franklin Chang), and one of the best goalies in the world (Keylor Navas of Real Madrid).
+Famous Costa Ricans include a Nobel Peace Prize winner (Oscar Arias), the astronaut (Franklin Chang), and one of the best goalies in the world (Keylor Navas of Real Madrid).